bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Requests to the callback URI MUST be processed as described in
 {{interaction-callback}}.

-Since the incoming request to the callback URL is from the user's browser, the client MUST require the user to be present on the connection.
+Since the incoming request to the callback URL is from the RO's browser, the RC MUST ensure the RQ is present on the request.

 #### Receive an HTTP Direct Callback {#request-interact-callback-push}

-A callback `method` value of `push` indicates that the client will expect a call from the AS directly using the HTTP method POST as described in {{interaction-pushback}}.
+A callback `method` value of `push` indicates that the RC will expect a call from the AS directly using the HTTP method POST as described in {{interaction-pushback}}.